pen-pineapple-applepen/group-foodie/README.md

 4. I created every animation of the application
 5. I did all the webpack/babel/tslint/eslint configuration to work nicely in a hybrid TS & JS project

-Due to my code being in typescript, it is quite easy to differentiate what I worked on, and what others worked on
+Due to my code being in typescript, it is quite easy to differentiate what I worked on, and what others worked on.

 ## Quick Start
 ### Seed Initial Database (WIP)